alexandru/typelevel-library.g8/src/main/g8/CONTRIBUTING.md

 # Contributing to $name$

 The $name$ project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that $name$ is licensed with (Apache 2.0, see LICENSE.txt).
+All code or documentation that is provided must be licensed with the same license that $name$ is licensed with (Apache 2.0, see [LICENSE](./LICENSE.md)).

 ## Code of Conduct